Urban-Meteorology-Reading/Tutorials/docs/source/Tutorials/IntrodutionToProcessingSEBE.rst

     The SEBEProcessing model shown as a processing tool.

-As you have given your model a name and a group name as well as saving it in the model-folder you can now find it in the Processing Toolbox (*Model > My UMEP Models > SEBEProcessing*)
+As you have given your model a name and a group name, as well as saving it in the model-folder, you can now find it in the *Processing Toolbox* (*Model > My UMEP Models > SEBEProcessing*)

-There are more functionalities available in the Graphical Modeler.
+There are more functionalities available in the *Graphical Modeler*.
 See e.g. the `QGIS documentation <https://docs.qgis.org/3.10/en/docs/user_manual/processing/modeler.html#>`__ if you are interested.
-Using the Graphical Modeler is in a way very close to writing programming scripts.
+Using the Graphical Modeler is, in a way, very close to writing programming scripts.
 The next section will show how to access processing algorithms from the Python console in QGIS.

 Accessing algorithms from the Python console
 --------------------------------------------

-As you might have noticed, there are possibilities to export your model to a Python script from the menu bar in the Model Designer.
-This will only create a script to start up your model as seen in the Processing toolbox which is not so useful.
-What would be more useful is to be able to run e.g. the Wall Height and Aspect tool or even the model you just created without using a graphical interface, i.e. from command line e.g. a Python console.
+As you might have noticed, there are possibilities to export your model to a Python script from the menu bar in the *Model Designer*.
+This will only create a script to start up your model as seen in the *Processing Toolbox* which is not particularly useful.
+What would be more useful is to be able to run e.g. the *Wall Height and Aspect tool*, or even the model you just created, without using a graphical interface, i.e. from command line such as a Python console.

-One easy way to do this is to look at the history actions in the Processing Toolbox (The clock at the top of the panel).
+One easy way to do this is to look at the history actions in the *Processing Toolbox* (The clock at the top of the panel).
 Here you see the actual commands (syntax) to execute the algorithms/model available.

 #.
-Locate the first time you ran Wall Height and Aspect in the History.
+Locate the first time you ran *Wall Height and Aspect* in the History.
 Copy that line.
 Is should look some thing like this:
 ::
   processing.run("umep:Urban Geometry: Wall Height and Aspect", {'INPUT':'C:/Users/xlinfr/Desktop/Goteborg_SWEREF99_1200/Goteborg_SWEREF99_1200/DSM_KRbig.tif','ASPECT_BOOL':True,'INPUT_LIMIT':3,'OUTPUT_HEIGHT':'TEMPORARY_OUTPUT','OUTPUT_ASPECT':'TEMPORARY_OUTPUT'})

 You may notice that the last part in curly brakets starting with 'INPUT': is your input parameters.
 The text before that is how you access the tool via Python.

 #.
 Open the Python console in QGIS (*Plugins > Python Console*) and paste the line you just copied.
-Before you press Return, change the output of the height raster to e.g. 'C:/temp/heightraster.tif' and change **ASPECT_BOOL** to *False*.
-Press return.
+Before you press *return*, change the output of the height raster to e.g. 'C:/temp/heightraster.tif' and change **ASPECT_BOOL** to *False*.
+Press *return*.
 A new layer (**heightraster.tif**) should have been created.

 This was of cource a very brief introduction on how to use Python in QGIS.
 In future tutorials you will learn how to create more extensive Python scripts and really make your GIS processing capabilities a powerful tool